SAP-samples/teched2022-AP261/exercises/ex5/README.md

 SAP provides seamless integration between SAP Agricultural Origination Portal and SAP Agricultural Contract Management for SAP S/4HANA.
 This integration is achieved with the help of published integration content in SAP Cloud Integration Suite.

-##During this exercise, the following aspects will be explored in SAP Cloud Integration Suite:
+### During this exercise, following aspects will be explored in SAP Cloud Integration Suite:

 * Capabilities of SAP Cloud Integration Suite.
 * Explore Event Driven Architecture via SAP Event Mesh